Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xxx/casts/index.rst

 :cch:`static_cast`
 ##################

-The keyword is used for all typical convertions that rely on compile-time information.
+The keyword is used for all typical convertions that rely on compile time information.
 It's by far the most used explicit convertion keyword.

 The cast does not modify the source object, it creates a new object thus the source object can be :cch:`const`.
 Possible convertions: